1DGK/1dgk.github.io/misc.md

 ### Media
 **Currently reading**:
 - Starry Messenger by Neil deGrasse Tyson
+- Liberalism as a Way of Life
+- Autocracy Inc
+- Run Towards the Danger

 **To-read** (max 10):
 - The Untouchables by Eliot Ness